In with the good protein, out with the bad

 Spread it out

-The best way to get enough protein is to spread the protein across all meals of the day - we recommend at least 25 g of protein at each meal.
-According to our report women typically don't reach this target either for breakfast or lunch while men don't eat enough protein at breakfast.
+The best way to get enough protein is to spread the protein across all meals of the day — we recommend at least 25 grams of protein at each meal.
+According to our report, women typically don't reach this target for breakfast or lunch, while men don't eat enough protein at breakfast.

-Our Protein Balance program focuses on good protein spread quite evenly across all meals, with at least 25 g for breakfast and lunch, 40 g for dinner and an extra 10 g for snacks.
+Our Protein Balance approach ensure good-quality protein is spread evenly across all main meals, with at least 25 grams at each main meal and an extra 10 grams at snacks.

 A good protein profile in your diet can lead to: